-Private equity is an area of the finance industry that involves firms making investments in private companies, or companies that aren’t traded on the public stock market.
+Private equity (PE) is an area of the financial services industry that involves firms making investments in private companies, or companies that aren’t traded on the public stock market.
 The investment into private companies is referred to as private equity, and private equity firms are the companies that make these types of investments.

 What Is a Private Equity Firm?